International and National Security Law

 The fellowship is open to current UVA Law third-year, LL.M. and S.J.D. students (Class of 2018), as well as UVA Law J.D., LL.M. and S.J.D. graduates of the classes of 2013-17.

 Applicants must be proficient in one of the ICJ's official languages (French or English); a very good working knowledge of the other is an advantage.
 They must have an excellent overall academic record as well as an excellent record in international law, with proven research and writing skills.

 Trainees generally work directly for an individual judge.
 The primary duty of the trainees is to assist members of the court in their tasks, including carrying out research, preparing case files, and drafting various types of documents.
 For more information about the International Court of Justice, see www.icj-cij.org.

-Clerks are chosen through a highly competitive process in which academic institutions are invited to nominate students.
+Clerks are chosen through a highly competitive process.
 The court makes the final selection from the nominees of all the schools.

-Eligible applicants must submit the following materials electronically to Mer McLernon at email@example.com.
+Eligible applicants must submit electronically the application documents in Word or PDF format in the following order to Mer McLernon at email@example.com.

 - Cover letter/statement of interest, including (a) a description of your academic and other experience in public international law; (b) level of proficiency in French (as relevant); (c) your background and experience (if any) in speaking, writing and reading in French;

 - Official ICJ Trainee Application Form (6 pp) submitted in Word.
 Also available in hard copy from Mer McLernon;